How to Sell Your Home While Shopping for One in a New Location

 • Michèle Flood

-• 04/14/25
+• 04/27/25

 Evaluating the Market Before Making a Move

-Before listing your home, research market trends in your area and determine whether it's a seller’s or buyer’s market.
+Before listing your home, research market trends in your area and determine whether it's a seller’s market or a buyer’s market.
 A seller’s market means high demand and limited inventory, making selling your home at a good price easier.
 A buyer’s market has more competition, requiring strategic pricing and marketing.

 Check recent home sales in your neighborhood.
 Compare listing prices with final sale prices to understand local trends.
 Research the housing market in your target location to see if homes are selling quickly.
 If prices are increasing, buying sooner may save money.
 If the market declines, waiting might be better.